ePages-de/epages-docs/pages/apps/response-codes.md

 ---
 layout: page
-key: apps-using-the-api
+key: apps-response-codes
-title: Using the API
+title: Response codes
 ---

-Not yet registered for the ePages Developer Program?
-[Go for it!](page:apps-overview#registration).

-# RESTful principle

-Our highest claim is to ensure you're having a good time developing your app.
-That's why we're trying to make the API understandable for both developers and humans.

-Let's make things less complicated: It's very easy to build and test applications, since the API is based on RESTful principles.
-The API uses the following standard HTTP verbs to make use of the required store data:

-  * `GET` requests resources
-  * `POST` creates resources
-  * `PUT` modifies resources
-  * `DELETE` deletes resources

-# Schema

-  * Requests to the API can only be made using HTTPS to enable secure, confident and unaltered data transmission and to grant access to authorised users only.
-  * All URLs start with /rs/.
-  * Every shop has its own REST end-point.
-  * All data is sent and received using JSON.
-  * All timestamps are returned in ISO 8601 format (`YYYY-MM-DDTHH:MM:SS.Z`)

-# Response codes

 The API uses HTTP response codes to indicate success or failure of a request.
 That means, the 2xx range indicates success, the 4xx range indicates validation errors or problems with the provided parameters whereas the 5xx range indicates errors on our side.

 {% callout info Sometimes ...
 HTML responses... %}
 Generally, you can expect a JSON response, when making an API call.
-Due to internal technical reasons, however, in the 4xx and 5xx range HTML responses can occur, see [the 4xx example response](page:apps-using-the-api#xx-example-response-1).
+Due to internal technical reasons, however, in the 4xx and 5xx range HTML responses can occur, see [the 4xx example response](page:apps-response-codes#example-response-1).
 {% endcallout %}

-## Responses in the 2xx range
+# Responses in the 2xx range

 | Code      | Text      | Description    |
 |---------------|---------------| -------|